Volcomix/virtual-background/README.md

 [Selfie segmentation](https://developers.google.com/ml-kit/vision/selfie-segmentation) model's architecture is very close to the one of Meet segmentation and they both seem to be generated from the same Keras model (see [this issue](https://github.com/Volcomix/virtual-background/issues/2) for more details).
 It is released under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) and you can find in this repo a [copy of the model card](docs/mlkit-selfie-model-card-2021-02-16.pdf) matching the model used in this demo (here is the [original current model card](https://developers.google.com/ml-kit/images/vision/selfie-segmentation/selfie-model-card.pdf)).
 The model was extracted from its [official artifact](https://mvnrepository.com/artifact/com.google.mlkit/segmentation-selfie/16.0.0-beta1).

 Unlike what is described in the model card, the output of the model is a single channel allowing to get a float value of the segmentation mask.
 Besides that, the model is inferred using the exact same pipeline as Meet segmentation.
-However, the model does not perform as well as Meet segmentation because of its higher input resolution.
+However, the model does not perform as well as Meet segmentation because of its higher input resolution (see [Performance](#performance) for more details), even though it still offers better quality segmentation than BodyPix.

 ## Performance